 This brand new holiday is designed for those who would like a holiday in Scotland to see northern speciality birds, and we target 'Twenty Scottish Specials' to give the holiday a fun focus.
 Ideal whether you keep a UK birdlist or not, on this holiday we concentrate on rounding up as many key birds as possible, at a relaxed pace.
 We are based at Mountview Hotel for the whole holiday, though will travel to habitats throughout the Highlands, including a rewarding day on the West Coast, where we should see some of our most important target birds.

-Early September is a great time to visit the Highlands; all of our Scottish specials have fledged chicks, so bird numbers are at their peak and with dependent young it also means they can be easier to find than in the middle of summer.
+Early autumn is a great time to visit the Highlands; all of our Scottish specials have fledged chicks, so bird numbers are at their peak and with dependent young it also means they can be easier to find than in the middle of summer.
 We also have the excitement of migration, with waders and wildfowl numbers building, with chances of rarities being found too.
 With the flexibility of seven nights at our own Mountview Hotel, we can pick and choose the best days for our key habitats, giving us an excellent chance of dodging the weather and selecting ideal conditions for raptors, skuas and grouse.

 On this holiday we will visit the West Coast of the Highlands, where we can find Red and Black-throated Diver, Black Guillemot, Hooded Crow and White-tailed Eagle, all amid stunning late summer scenery.
 We will also have two days around the Moray Coast, to give us the best chances of skuas chasing the soon to depart terns and Kittiwakes, and also to see the last of the Ospreys fishing before they head back to Africa for the winter.
 The rich arable farmland here is good for Tree Sparrow, and with luck we should find Corn Bunting, Stock Dove, Yellowhammer and Grey Partridge too.
 Around the Cairngorms we will spend at least two full days, working hard to find all four UK grouse species, as well as pinewood specialities such as Crested Tit and Scottish (Parrot) Crossbill, with good chances of Golden and White-tailed Eagles over the crags, with the possibility of a roaming Hen Harrier over the moorland.